jabedek/frontend-ts-library/README.md

 ## _Extra Sh!t for Frontend Development!_

-Frotsi provides basic extensions for Math, Promise, String, Array globals objects, and also some additional utils - all these functions will amp your work on coding stuff for components/views/custom-html-elements etc.
+Frotsi provides basic extensions for Math, Promise, String, Array globals objects.
+Besides that it adds some additional utils for various areas.
+All these functions will amp your work on building components/views/custom-html-elements etc.

 ## Features

 - Extending **JS.Math** with functions: **randomInt, roundPrecise**
 - Extending **JS.String** with functions: **normalizeCountryChars, longestSubstring**
-- Extending **JS.Array** with functions: **sortNumbers, random, popRandom, differenceDistinctBetween**
+- Extending **JS.Array** with functions: **sortNumbers, random, popRandom, symmetricDifference**
 - Extending **JS.Promise** with functions: **fireAndForget**
 - Providing functions related to time: **convertTime**
 - Providing functions related to HTML: **createInputId**
-- Providing functions related to HTTP: **startListening** (http sniffing)
+- Providing functions related to HTTP: **startListening** (sniffing at current page)

 ## Installation